-Gwen Lewis is a writer who lives in California.
+Gwen Lewis is a writer and content manager who lives in California.
 She has been in the health industry for years and loves writing on the topic to give tips from experience.
 In her free time she loves to stay active and has just taken on learning how to surf.

 “Technology seems to run our lives.
 Our phones keep us connected—online and offline.
 But there can be too much tech.
 And many of us find ourselves virtually tethered to our devices, awaiting the next text, social media update or call.

 Nomophobia is the fear of being without your mobile phone, and, yes, it’s a very real issue.
 If you find yourself a little nervous or twitchy when your phone isn’t accessible, you may have nomophobia.
 According to Psychology Today, many students in both high school and college suffer from a clinging reliance to their cell phones.

 How bad is this dependence?
 The article noted that 65 percent of individuals in the U.S. actually sleep with our phones nearby and more than one in three people actually answered their phone during intimate relations.

 But nomophobia has nothing on the rise of all-out tech addiction.
 More and more teens are addicted to their phones.
 Cell phone addiction is prevalent enough that there are now treatment programs to help those afflicted to overcome their addiction.

 Technology is beneficial, but too much of anything can be unhealthy.
 The American Academy of Pediatrics advises that parents of children older than age 6 “place consistent limits on the time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.”